Invinsec-zz/broadbot/README.md

 Please note: This installer requires access to the Internet to download packages.
 An offline version may be provided in beta or other official releases.

 ### Microsoft Windows
-You can follow the instructions provides in this manual [Broadbot Installation Manual](https://github.com/Invinsec/broadbot/blob/master/documentation/Broadbot%20Installation%20Manual.pdf "Installation Manual")
+BroadBot has been tested on the following Windows Operating Systems:

+* Windows 7
+* Windows Server 2008 R2
+* Windows Server 2012 R2
+* Windows 10

+We have created this installation procedure that will help you to install BroadBot on Windows Operating Systems and we also added a troubleshooting section.
+You can access the [Broadbot Installation Manual](https://github.com/Invinsec/broadbot/blob/master/documentation/Broadbot%20Installation%20Manual.pdf "Installation Manual")for guidance.

 ### Centos/Debian: